MouMou/jquery-webrtc/README.md

 # Plugin jQuery - webRTC

+This plugin is a part of a project developed by Clément Mouret and Luc Tribolet during an internship at Atos Worldline.

-This prototype is only available for Chrome/Chromium with support WebRTC.
-This web application include en plugin jQuery for the webRTC and allow you to video chat with someone else by sharing a single link.
+It is only available for Chrome/Chromium with support WebRTC.
+This web application includes a jQuery plugin for the webRTC and allows you to video chat with someone else by sharing a single link.

 ## Requirements